October 26, 2011

 If convicted, Rosbottom faces a maximum penalty of five years in prison, a $250,000 fine, or both, on each count of concealment of assets, and a similar prison term and fine on each count of false oath and account.
 The money laundering counts carry a maximum penalty of 20 years in prison, a fine of twice the amount of money involved in the transaction, or both.
 If convicted, Kisla faces a maximum penalty of 5 years in prison, a $250,000 fine, or both.
 The indictment also seeks the forfeiture of $1,677,506 from Rosbottom.

 Rosbottom and Kisla will appear for arraignment in U.S. District Court in Shreveport at a date and time to be scheduled by the Court.
+The chapter 13 bankruptcy attorneys will be able to provide legal advice.

 An indictment is merely an accusation and a defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt.